Yorkshireman/yorkshireman.github.io/_posts/2016-05-03-rack-and-rack-middleware.md

 end
 {% endhighlight %}

 From the [Rack::Builder docs](http://www.rubydoc.info/github/rack/rack/Rack/Builder) we see that `Rack::Builder` implements a small DSL to iteratively construct Rack applications.
-This basically means that you can build a 'Stack' consisting of one or more Middlewares and (for the purposes of this discussion) an Application to dispatch to.
-All requests will through to your application will be first processed by your Middleware(s).
+This basically means that you can build a 'Stack' consisting of one or more Middlewares and a 'bottom level' application to dispatch to.
+All requests going through to your bottom-level application will be first processed by your Middleware(s).

 `#use` specifies middleware to use in a stack.
 It takes the middleware as an argument.